-- An Act to repeal the requirement for an oath or undertaking by an officer of a third class municipalityrequire that the director of equalization adjust certain agricultural land values. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA:
+- An Act to require that the director of equalization adjust certain agricultural land values. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 4 Section 1.

-Section 1.
 That § 10-6-130 be AMENDED:

 10-6-130.
 All soils-must be are divided into classes based on soil classification standards developed by the United States Department of Agriculture, Natural Resources Conservation Service.
 All agricultural land must be categorized as either cropland or noncropland.
 Soil types with land capability class I, II, and III must be categorized as cropland and soil types with land capability classes V, VI, VII, and VIII must be categorized as noncropland.
 Soil types with land capability class IV may be categorized by the director of equalization as either cropland or as noncropland.
-The director of equalization-must shall notify the department by November-1 first of each year of any changes to the categorization of the land capability class IV soil types.
+The director of equalization-must shall notify the department by November-1_first of each year of any changes to the categorization of the land capability class IV soil types.
 Beginning with the 2023 assessment year, the total acres of class IV soil types classified as noncropland in a county may increase a maximum of twenty percent over the total acres of class IV soil types classified as noncropland in the county in the previous assessment year.
 The department shall provide each county with soil ratings for all soil types present in the county.
 The director of equalization shall implement the soil ratings and utilize the ratings as the basis for determining the value of each soil type in the county.